Year 11: Select 12 units (usually 6 subjects). English is mandatory (NESA regulation).

 Main Topics Covered

-Preliminary Course Modules:
+Preliminary Course Focus Area

-Cells as the Basis of Life
+Cells as the basis of life

-HSC Course Modules:
+HSC Course Focus Areas

 Heredity